 This option may be employed by OTT providers or by MVPDs.
 With this method, providers offer both Foundation UHD and legacy versions of the service and send the appropriate stream to devices (unicast) or simulcast both streams.
 In general, providers that use DASH as a transport method may use unicast and providers that use MPEG-2 TS may use simulcast.
 The variety of legacy devices served is a function of how many different streams a given service provider chooses to make available.
 This method may require content producers to deliver multiple versions of the content to the service provider and/or utilize professional conversion equipment at the headend (see Section 7.2).

-&lt;sup>23 See http://rvualliance.org/what-rvu.
+&lt;sup>29 See https://rvuproject.org/

 The below diagram illustrates this method of backward compatibility.